bredr/proxy-adventures/nginx/README.md

 * Multistage builds enable the react app to be built in the image and only the static files copied across to the final image.
 * NGINX provides compression and in memory cache for faster application load times.
 * Proxying authorisation of requests can be split out from application ([docs](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/)).
+* JWT provide a means of validating requests betwee components in the system.